valueflows/valueflows/mkdocs/docs/algorithms/track.md

         * a Process from which it is an output, or
         * an EconomicResource which it affected as the input of a Process, or
         * if it is a transfer (any kind) or move event, the EconomicResource referenced as `resourceInventoriedAs`
-        * if it is a pack event, the EconomicResource referenced as `containedIn`

 ### Tracking identifier and lot